maoratar1/Udacity_SelfDrivingCar/README.md

 * `model`: takes a batch of images (stack of images along the first dimensions) and feeds it through the logistic regression model

 * `accuracy`: given a vector of predictions and a vector of ground truth, calculates the accuracy.

+### Exercise 2 - Custom training loop

+Implement your  training and validation loops from scratch to train the logistic model you implemented.
+To do so, you will also have to create an optimizer.

+A training loop goes through element of the training dataset and uses it to update the model's weights.
+A validation loop goes through each element of the validation dataset and uses it to calculate the metrics (eg, accuracy).
+We call **epoch** an iteration of one training loop and one validation loop.